Congratulations Tesla Quartet

-Newest member of the award-winning Tesla Quartet, violist Edwin Kaplan continues to forge a versatile identity as a recitalist, chamber musician, and educator.
-He has performed on concert series across North America, Europe and Asia, including the Wigmore Hall in London, Festival Mosaic in San Luis Obispo, the La Jolla Chamber Music Society, the National Academy of Sciences in Washington, D.C., Lyrica Chamber Music, Tanglewood, Colorado College Summer Music Festival, Kneisel Hall, and with the Burlington Ensemble of Vermont.
-He has collaborated with such esteemed artists as Paul Coletti, Larry Dutton, Richard O'Neill, Walter Ponce, Scott Yoo and the American String Quartet.
-Upcoming engagements with the Tesla Quartet took him on a tour of Germany and Hungary where he performed at the Esterházt palace at which Haydn lived and worked.
+Violinist of the award-winning Tesla Quartet, Edwin Kaplin continues to forge a versatile identity as a recitalist, chamber musician, and educator.
+He has performed on concert series across North America, Europe and Asia, including the Wigmore Hall in London, Festival Mosaic in San Luis Obispo, the La Jolla Chamber Music Society, the National Academy of Sciences in Washington D.C., Tanglewood, Colorado College Summer Music Festival, Kneisel Hall, and with the Burlington Ensemble of Vermont.
+He has collaborated with such esteemed artists as Paul Coletti, Lawrence Dutton, Alexander Fiterstein, Vadym Kholodenko, Richard O'Neill, Mark Kaplan, and the American String Quartet.
+Recent engagements with the Tesla Quartet took him on a tour of Germany and Hungary where he performed at the Esterházt palace at which Haydn lived and worked.

 Pushing his boundaries beyond the traditional repertoire, Edwin is equally at home in new music, having participated in numerous premieres, including Andy Akiho's LIgNEouS and Zosha Di Castri's String Quartet no. 1.
 In 2013, he performed a unique arrangement of Pink Floyd's Dark Side of the Moon for amplified string quartet and voice at Los Angeles' Levitt Pavilion to critical acclaim.
 In addition, one of Edwin's favorite projects is his quartet's annual call for scores for which he combs through hundreds of recently composed string quartets submitted by composers from all over the world.

 Michelle Lie, violin